Affiliate links on Android Authority may earn us a commission. Learn more.

 (Update: download it now) Android multitasking just got good: Remix OS coming to a computer near you

 Update, January 12: As promised, Remix OS for PC is now available for download.
-Head over here to download and install it.
 The package weighs 692MB and the download page makes it clear that it’s still alpha software intended for developers.
 You should expect a number of bugs and inconsistencies, especially in the ways apps work with a mouse and keyboard setup.
 Full Remix OS installation instructions are available on the download page.

 Original post, January 7: Jide, makers of the super affordable Remix Mini PC and the Jide Ultra Remix tablet, are bringing its in-house Remix OS to a computer near you.
 Here at CES 2016, Jide has announced that starting Tuesday, January 12th, anyone who would like to try out an Alpha build of Remix OS on their own computer will be able to do so for free.
 You’ll need an Intel or AMD based computer to try it out, and installation is quite easy.